Trauma model of mental disorders: History

-Some of the psychogenic models proposed by these early researchers, such as the "schizophrenogenic mother", came under sustained criticism, from feminists who saw them as 'mother-blaming' and from a psychiatric profession that increasingly moved towards biological determinism.
-From the 1960s pharmacological treatments became the increasing focus of psychiatry, and by the 1980s the theory that the family dynamics could be implicated in the aetiology of schizophrenia became viewed as unacceptable by many mental health professionals in America and Europe.
-Before his death in 2001, at 90, Theodore Lidz, one of the main proponents of the "schizophrenogenic" parents theory, expressed regret that current research in biological psychiatry was "barking up the wrong tree".
-Like Lidz, Laing maintained until his death that the cause of both schizoid personality disorder and schizophrenia was influenced by family relationships.
-Some more recent research has provided support for this; for instance, child abuse has been shown to have a causal role in depression, PTSD, eating disorders, substance abuse and dissociative disorders, and research reveals that the more severe the abuse the higher the probability that psychiatric symptoms will develop in adult life.
+Some of the psychogenic models proposed by the non-biologic psychologists, such as that of the "schizophrenogenic mother", came under sustained criticism from feminists who saw them as 'mother-blaming' and from a psychiatric profession that increasingly moved towards biological determinism.
+From the 1960s, pharmacological treatments became the increasing focus of psychiatry, and by the 1980s, the theory that family dynamics could be implicated in the aetiology of schizophrenia became viewed as unacceptable by many mental health professionals in America and Europe.
+Before he died in 2001, Theodore Lidz, one of the main proponents of the "schizophrenogenic" parents theory, expressed regret that current research in biological psychiatry was "barking up the wrong tree."
+Like Lidz, Laing maintained until his death that family relationships influenced the cause of both schizoid personality disorder and schizophrenia.
+Some more recent research has provided support for this.
+For instance, child abuse has been shown to have a causal role in depression, PTSD, eating disorders, substance abuse and dissociative disorders, and research reveals that the more severe the abuse, the higher the probability that psychiatric symptoms will develop in adult life.

 Judith Herman's book Trauma and Recovery has heavily influenced therapeutic approaches.
-Recovery entails three phases which are best worked through sequentially: First 'establishing safety'; secondly 'a process of remembrance and mourning for what was lost'; thirdly 'reconnecting with community and more broadly, society'.
+Recovery entails three phases that are best worked through sequentially: first, "establishing safety"; second, a process of remembrance and mourning for what was lost; and third, "reconnecting with community and, more broadly, society."

 Critiques

-Critics of the model, such as August Piper, argue that the logic that childhood trauma causes insanity has a serious flaw: If the claim was true, the abuse of millions of children over the years should have caused higher prevalence rates of mental disorders than the literature reveals.
-Other critics, particularly proponents of behaviour family therapy, have seen trauma models as parent blaming, and have emphasised the fact that families are usually the main, and often only, source of support for people diagnosed with severe mental illness.
-Lucy Johnstone has pointed out that some critics advocate family interventions for adult psychiatric patients whilst at the same time maintaining that childhood experiences are not causal as regards mental illness - as if family members can only have a helpful or damaging impact on their adult children.
+Critics of the model, such as August Piper, argue that the logic that childhood trauma causes insanity has a serious flaw: if the claim were true, the abuse of millions of children over the years should have caused higher prevalence-rates of mental disorders than the literature reveals.
+However, this critique disregards the possibility of underdiagnosis and the fact that not every instance of abuse causes lasting trauma.

+Other critics, particularly proponents of behavior family therapy, have seen trauma models as parent-blaming and have emphasized the fact that families are usually the main, and often only, source of support for people diagnosed with severe mental-illness.
+Lucy Johnstone has pointed out that some critics advocate family interventions for adult psychiatric patients whilst at the same time maintaining that childhood experiences are not causal as regards mental illness, as if family members can only have a helpful or damaging impact on their adult children.

-In response to Piper's assertion, it has been noted that Arieti stated in Interpretation of Schizophrenia that a trauma is more significant when committed by people to whom young human beings are emotionally bonded, and abuse is often interwoven with other forms of neglect and confusing behaviours from care-givers:
+In response to Piper's assertion, it has been noted that it has been stated by Arieti in Interpretation of Schizophrenia that trauma is more significant when committed by people to whom young human beings are emotionally bonded, and that abuse is often interwoven with other forms of neglect and with confusing behaviours from caregivers: